-On June 21 we will have the June solstice.
-It will occur at 05:04 UTC.
-The North Pole of the earth will be tilted toward the Sun, which will have reached its northernmost position in the sky and will be directly over the tropic of Cancer at 23.44 degrees north latitude.
+On June 21 the June solstice will occur at 10:51 UTC.
+The North Pole of our planet will be tilted toward the Sun, which will have reached its northernmost position in the sky and will be directly over the Tropic of Cancer at 23.44 degrees north latitude.
 This event marks the first day of summer (summer solstice) in the Northern Hemisphere and the first day of winter (winter solstice) in the Southern Hemisphere.

 As you know, the moon has a big impact on the visibility of celestial bodies in the night sky.
 So here are the moon’s phases for this month:

 Mercury: The closest planet to the Sun can be seen at dawn and dusk travelling across the constellations of Gemini, Orion, and Taurus.
 This planet, being the closest to the Sun, will appear to move quickly in the night sky and its position will change in the following weeks.